AFC Grants Application Guide

 • Self-Governing First Nations

-A letter of support from your regional health authority (RHA) or the First Nations Health Authority (FNHA) is recommended but not required.
-Please be advised that projects demonstrating multi-sectoral collaboration are more likely to be funded.
-Written letters of support are suggested as a demonstration of existing partnerships.
-Please contact grants@bchealthycommunities.ca with any questions or to set up a call.
+A letter of support from your regional health authority (RHA) or the First Nations Health Authority (FNHA) is encouraged but not required.
+Projects with partners from different sectors are more likely to get funding, and letters of support show those partnerships.

 1.3 Grant Streams Summary